-The Registered Retirement Savings Plan (RRSP) provides Canadians with a practical way to save for their retirement.
+The Registered Retirement Savings Plan (RRSP) provides Canadians a practical way to save for retirement.

 RRSPs have various rules that govern how they are administered.
-Generally, you can make a withdrawal from your RRSP account at any time, however, depending on the situation, there are usually tax consequences and you could also lose your RRSP contribution room.
+Generally, you can withdraw from your RRSP account at any time; however, depending on the situation, there are usually tax consequences, and you could also lose your RRSP contribution room.